 Best for: Stunning fashion for those with deep pockets and a flexible definition of ‘eco-friendly’.

 Vibe: Just accessories: jewellery, bags, scarves, and more

 Brands: Abury, Maiya Rhiannon, Sewlomax, Palestyle, Lush

 Ethics: Big on social justice, but not that strict about eco-criteria.
-Leather is welcome, for example, and there are some plasticky eco-leathers
+Leather is welcome, for example, and there are a few plasticky eco-leathers.

 Best for: Accessories with an an ethnic, worldly twist.
 Having a snoop around; you never know what you may find here…

 20. Immaculate Vegan

 Ethics: Vegan fashion, beauty and home goods meets luxury